Vodolay/NovaJax/KaggleBooks/README.md

-This folder contains Kaggle notebooks for several competiotions.
+This folder contains Kaggle notebooks for several competitions.